-3.2 Eligibility for Housing
+4. Eligibility for Housing

-People aged 18 or over will be eligible to apply to rent Onward Homes properties.

-- 3.2.1 Applicants for housing who have applied through the Local Authority scheme will usually already have been confirmed as being eligible for social housing.
-There may be occasions where Onward Homes will undertake further checks prior to allocation to verify eligibility. - 3.2.2 Applicants for properties allocated outside of Local Authority scheme will be subject to a 'Right to Rent' check to ensure that they are eligible to rent a home.
-If an adult household member is found not to have a Right to Rent in the UK the household will not be offered a home.
-More information about Right to Rent is available from the Government website www.gov.uk.
+- 4.1 Applicants aged 18 or over will be eligible to apply to rent Onward Homes properties. - 4.2 Applicants aged 16-17 will be eligible to apply through a CBL or via a Care Leavers Scheme, in both cases a Trustee and Guarantor must be in place. - 4.3 Applicants for housing who have applied through the Local Authority scheme will usually already have been confirmed as being eligible for social housing.
+Onward Homes will undertake further checks prior to allocation to verify eligibility. - 4.4 Applicants allocated properties outside of the Local Authority scheme will be subject to a Right to Rent check to ensure that they are eligible to rent a home.
+If an adult household member is found not to have a Right to Rent in the UK, the household will not be offered a home.
+More information about Right to Rent is available from the Government website www.gov.uk. - 4.5 All Onwards supported housing and extra care schemes are allocated through local authority commissioning panels in partnership with care providers or managing agents.
+All customers must have had a care/support review by the social work team that determines their level of need.
+All allocations are conducted in this way.

-3.3 Property Type Eligibility
+5. Property Type Eligibility

-Onward Homes will use the same property size eligibility criteria that are used to assess benefit eligibility for assistance with housing costs.
-Using these rules a separate bedroom is required for;

-- a. a couple (aged 16 or over) who live together as partners - b. a single adult age 21 and over - c. two children under 10 who are part of the same family - d. two children of the same sex under 21 who are part of the same family - e. any remaining children who cannot be paired according to the rules above. - 3.3.1 In order to make the best use of stock, Onward Homes will always seek to maximise the occupancy of a property according to these rules.
-However, there may be occasions where an allocation is made to a household who will underoccupy a property.
-Any such decision will be at the discretion of the Neighbourhood Delivery Manager who will first ensure that a property is affordable to the household. - 3.3.2 In areas of high demand Onward Homes may seek to identify customers who are under occupying family accommodation and offer help and support to enable customers to move to a home more suited to their requirements. - 3.3.3 Older people's accommodation and sheltered housing must be allocated to a household that meets the age criteria of the scheme and/or have a need for support.
+- 5.1 Onward Homes will use the same property size eligibility criteria that is stated in the CBL.
+When allocating outside of the CBL we will use the property size edibility criteria below and assess benefit eligibility for assistance with housing costs.
+Using these rules, a separate bedroom is required for: - 5.1.1 a couple (aged 16 or over) who live together as partners. - 5.1.2 a single adult aged 21 and over. - 5.1.3 two children under 10 who are part of the same family. - 5.1.4 two children of the same sex under 21 who are part of the same family. - 5.1.5 any remaining children who cannot be paired according to the rules above. - 5.2 In order to make the best use of the stock, Onward Homes will always seek to maximise the occupancy of a property according to these rules.
+However, there may be occasions where an allocation is made to a household who will under- occupy a property.
+Any such decision will be at the discretion of the Neighbourhood Delivery Manager who will first ensure that the property is affordable to the household, and secondly families with children as permanently resident will be given preference for houses over singles/ couples/parents with access only/adult children). - 5.3 In areas of high demand Onward Homes may seek to identify customers who are under occupying family accommodation and offer help and support to enable customers to move to a home more suited to their requirements. - 5.4 Older people's accommodation and sheltered housing must be allocated to a household that meets the age criteria of the scheme; all customers will contribute to all services provided at the scheme through a service charge. - 5.4.1 Tower blocks